tigera-solutions/cc-eks-zero-trust-workshop/README.md

 ### Learning Objectives

-1. Learn how to deploy zero-trust workload access controls
+1. Learn how to deploy zero-trust workload access controls.
-2. Extend firewall protection at the granular, workload level
+2. Extend firewall protection at the granular workload level.
-3. Block lateral movement of APTs with identity-aware microsegmentation
+3. Block lateral movement of APTs with identity-aware micro-segmentation.
-4. Understand how to apply zero-trust security controls at application level.
+4. Understand how to apply zero-trust security controls at the application level.

 ## Modules